mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 are allowed to be ``None`` (so if you specify a target then ``msg`` can be ``None``, and even ``x`` can be ``None``).

-The ``msg`` message value is simply a normal Python dictionary.
+The ``msg`` message is a normal Python dictionary.
 You can use it to transport any data that does not fit into the ``x`` 2d data array.
-Nodes can take from and add to the current message and it is propagated along with ``x`` data.
-If a normal MDP is contained in a ``BiFlow`` then the message is simply passed around it.
-For a ``BiNode`` it is up to the node how it wants to interact with the message (more detail later).
+Nodes can take data from to the message and add data to it.
+The message is propagated along with the ``x`` data.
+If a normal MDP node is contained in a ``BiFlow`` then the message is simply passed around it.
+A ``BiNode`` can freely decide how to interact with the message (see the BiNode section for more information).

 The target value is either a string or a number.
 The number is the relative position of the target node in the flow, so a target value of 1 corresponds to the following node, while -1 is the previous node.
 The ``BiNode`` base class also allows the specification of a ``node_id`` string in the ``__init__`` method.
-This string can then be used to target that node by using it as the target value.
-If a target value is specified then this node
+This string can then be used as a target value.

 The ``node_id`` string is also useful to access nodes in a ``BiFlow`` instance.
-The standard MDP ``Flow`` class already implements standard Python container methods, so ``flow[3]`` will return the third node in the flow. ``BiFlow`` in addition allows you to use the ``node_id`` to index nodes in the flow, just like for a dictionary.
+The standard MDP ``Flow`` class already implements standard Python container methods, so ``flow[3]`` will return the third node in the flow. ``BiFlow`` in addition enables you to use the ``node_id`` to index nodes in the flow, just like for a dictionary.
 Here is a simple example: